haolingguang/SSA/README.md

 ## Getting started
 1. `git clone https://github.com/haolingguang/SSA.git`
-1. Install dependencies:
+2. Install dependencies:
   `Python >= 3.6`
   `Pytorch >=1.3`
   `pip install pretrainedmodels`
 [pretrainedmodels](https://github.com/Cadene/pretrained-models.pytorch) is a pretrained models repository of pytorch, which include all pytorch models used in our paper.

-2. `archive` include the dataset in NeurIPS 2017 adversarial competition.
+3. `archive` include the dataset in NeurIPS 2017 adversarial competition.
 If you want use `ImageNet`, you need download corresponding dataset and use `torchvision.datasets.ImageFolder` to load dataset.

-3. run attack
+4. run attack
 `python SSA.py`

+5. If you need load adversarial training models, you need use https://github.com/haolingguang/tensorflow-to-pytorch.git to convert tensorflow's pre-training models to pytorch's